-Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening and does or does not give consent.
+This could between adult and student, adult and adult or student and student.
 The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.

-Possible indicators of Sexual Abuse - Some of these indicators would clearly suggest child abuse, whilst others, when combined, may suggest that a child is being abused:
+Possible indicators of Sexual Abuse - Some of these indicators would clearly suggest child abuse, whilst others, when combined, may suggest that a child/adult is being abused:

 - Sudden changes in behaviour or in school performance

-- Displays of affection in a sexual way, inappropriate to age
+- Displays of attention/affection in a sexual way, inappropriate to age

 - Tendency to cling or need reassurance

 - Regression to younger behaviour e.g. thumb sucking, acting like a baby, playing with discarded toys

 - Complaints of genital itching or pain, or anal pain

 - Distrust of a familiar adult, or anxiety about being left with a relative, babysitter or lodger

 - Unexplained gifts or money

 - Depression and withdrawal

 - Apparent secrecy

 - Bedwetting, daytime wetting and/or soiling

 - Sleep disturbances, nightmares

-- Chronic illness, e.g. throat infection, venereal disease or other STD Anorexia, bulimia
+- Chronic illness, e.g. throat infection, venereal disease or other STD \ Anorexia, bulimia

 - Unexplained pregnancy

 - Fear of undressing, e.g. for sport

 - Phobias or panic attacks